Celaxib (New Formulation) (Celecoxib)

 Driving and Operating Machinery

-Celaxib is not expected to affect your ability to drive a car or operate machinery.
-However, be careful until you know how the medication affects you personally, especially since dizziness is a possible side effect.
+Celaxib is not expected to impair your ability to drive or operate machinery, but be cautious until you know how it affects you.

 Storage